xkisxk/tp/docs/DeveloperGuide.md

 ![](assets/Cards_CardLI.txt%20Example.png)

-For the saving of the user's test history, the method call will expect an `ArrayList` of `AnswerList` objects along with a `type` argument of "tests".
+For the saving of the user's test history, the method call will expect an `ArrayList` of `AnswerList` objects along with a `saveCards` argument of false.
 The `toString()` methods within the `AnswerList`and `Answer` classes have been overridden as per the specified format of saving the test history to the text file.
 For a `Answer` instance, the `toString()` method outputs a formatted string: `<answer> | <questionIndex>`.